A motivic filtration on the topological cyclic homology of commutative ring spectra: Comparison theorems

 \subsection{Naming conventions in the cobar complex}

 In the next sections we begin our explicit computations of the prismatic and syntomic cohomologies of $\ell$.
-We make all of these computations via a convenient, specific resolution, which was also used in \cite[Section 6]{HahnWilson}.
+We make most of the former computation via a convenient, specific resolution, which was also used in \cite[Section 6]{HahnWilson}.